rk295/docker-netatalk/README.md

 ## Acknowledgments

-Thanks to @rrva for his work updating this image to [Netatalk] version 3.1.8 and slimming down this image for everyone to enjoy.
+* Thanks to [@rrva](https://github.com/rrva) for his work updating this image to [Netatalk] version 3.1.8 and slimming down this image for everyone to enjoy.
+* Thanks to [@cptactionhank](https://github.com/cptactionhank) for building on the work of [@rrva](https://github.com/rrva)!

 ## Contributions

 This image has been created with the best intentions and an expert understanding of docker, but it should not be expected to be flawless.
 Should you be in the position to do so, I request that you help support this repository with best-practices and other additions.

-If you see out of date documentation, lack of tests, etc., you can help out by either
+If you see out of date documentation, lack of tests, etc., you can help out by either:

-- creating an issue and opening a discussion, or
+* creating an issue and opening a discussion, or
-- sending a pull request with modifications
+* sending a pull request with modifications

 This work is made possible with the great services from [Docker] and [GitHub].